commercialhaskell/stack/doc/GUIDE.md

 with it is put into isolated databases just like everywhere else.
 The only magic is that it's the catch-all project whenever you're running stack somewhere else.

-## stack.yaml vs .cabal files
+## `stack.yaml` vs `.cabal` files

-Now that we've covered a lot of stack use cases, this quick summary of stack.yaml vs .cabal files will hopefully make sense and be a good reminder for future uses of stack:
+Now that we've covered a lot of stack use cases, this quick summary of `stack.yaml` vs `.cabal` files will hopefully make sense and be a good reminder for future uses of stack:

 * A project can have multiple packages.
-* Each project has a stack.yaml.
+* Each project has a `stack.yaml`.
-* Each package has a .cabal file.
+* Each package has a `.cabal` file.
-* The .cabal file specifies which packages are dependencies.
+* The `.cabal` file specifies which packages are dependencies.
-* The stack.yaml file specifies which packages are available to be used.
+* The `stack.yaml` file specifies which packages are available to be used.
-* .cabal specifies the components, modules, and build flags provided by a package
+* `.cabal` specifies the components, modules, and build flags provided by a package
-* stack.yaml can override the flag settings for individual packages
+* `stack.yaml` can override the flag settings for individual packages
-* stack.yaml specifies which packages to include
+* `stack.yaml` specifies which packages to include

 ## Comparison to other tools